Laura Rodríguez (Chilean politician)

-Laura Fiora Rodríguez Riccomini (April 1, 1957 – July 18, 1992) was a Chilean political activist from the Humanist Party.
-In 1989 she became the world's first Humanist to win a seat in parliament, after claiming victory as part of the Concertación coalition.
+Laura Fiora Rodríguez Riccomini (1 April 1957 – 18 July 1992) was a Chilean civil engineer and political activist from the Humanist Party.
+A co-founder of the party in 1984, she became its president at 32, the first woman to lead a political party in Chile.
+In 1989 she became the world's first Humanist to win a seat in parliament, representing La Reina–Peñalolén as part of the Concertación coalition, and that same year became the first woman nominated as a pre-candidate for the presidency of Chile.